awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-enabling-container-services-custom-domains.md

 1. On the container service management page, choose the **Custom domains** tab\.

    The **Custom domains** page displays the SSL/TLS certificates currently attached to your container service, if any\.
-It also displays the SSL/TLS certificates that you previously created\.

 1. Choose **Attach certificate**\.

-   If you have no certificates, then you must first create an SSL/TLS certificate for your domains, and then validate it, before you can attach it to your container service\.
+   If you have no certificates, then you must first create and validate an SSL/TLS certificate for your domains, before you can attach it to your container service\.
 For more information, see [Creating SSL/TLS certificates for your Amazon Lightsail container services](amazon-lightsail-creating-container-services-certificates.md)\.

-1. In the dropdown menu that appears, select a valid certificate for the domains that you want to use with your container service\.
+1. In the dropdown menu that appears, select a valid certificate for the domain\(s\) that you want to use with your container service\.

-![\[Choosing a custom domain for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/container-service-custom-domains-picker.png)
+1. Verify the certificate information is correct, then choose **Attach**\.

+1. The container service's **Status** will change to **Updating**\.
+After the status changes to **Ready**, the certificate's domain will appear in the **Custom domains** section\.

-1. Choose the domains for the selected certificate that you want to use with your container service\.
+1. Choose **Add domain assignment** to point the domain to your container service\.
-![\[Choosing a custom domain for a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/container-service-custom-domains-picker-checkbox.png)

-1. Choose **Attach**\.
+1. Verify the certificate and DNS information are correct, then choose **Add assignment**\.
 After a few moments, traffic for the domain that you selected will begin to be accepted by your container service\.
-**Important**
-If you haven't already done so, modify the DNS of your domain to route traffic for your domain to your container service\.
-For more information, see [Routing traffic for a domain in Amazon Lightsail to a Lightsail container service](amazon-lightsail-point-domain-to-container-service.md) or [Routing traffic for a domain in Route 53 to an Amazon Lightsail container service](amazon-lightsail-route-53-alias-record-for-container-service.md)\.

-   If you already added the DNS records to the DNS of your domain, then open a new browser window and browse to the custom domain that you enabled for your container service\.
+1. After you've added the domain assignment, open a new browser window and browse to the custom domain that you enabled for your container service\.
 The application that is running on your container service, if any, should load\.

 ## Disable custom domains for a container service<a name="container-service-disable-custom-domains"></a>